Pioneer Center North Philosophy

 TREATMENT & ASSESSMENT

-Once admitted, participants engage in an evidence-based treatment program that utilizes a variety of therapeutic approaches, including dialectical behavior therapy, motivational therapy, the Matix Model, and Seeking Safety.
-Specialized process groups are available for clients dealing with grief, loss, and trauma.
-The program also addresses overall health and nutrition, and allows time for meditation and recreation.
+Once admitted, inpatients follow an evidence-based treatment program that makes use of various therapeutic approaches such as dialectical behavior therapy (DBT) and motivational enhanced therapy (MET) as well as the Matix Model and Seeking Safety.
+Specialized process groups are available for those dealing with grief, loss, and trauma.
+Programming covers nutrition and provides clients with opportunity to learn techniques for relaxation, meditation, and pain management.

 ACCOMMODATIONS & AMENITIES